BettercareHealth/bettercare/README.md

 </figure>
 ```

 That's all, no markdown notation for the image, and no list of images at the end of the doc.
 We just put this code (with the file name, alt and caption changed of course) for each figure exactly where it's relevant in the text.

+#### Cover images

-3. Add the front-cover image to the book's `images` folder named cover.jpg.
+Add the front-cover image to the book's `images` folder named cover.jpg.
 It should be 960px high (using A5 height:width ratio 210:148).
 In keeping with epub best practice these are just under 1000px on their longest side.
 Ensure colour settings are RGB and the DPI is set to 72.

 #### Image placement